Create a Course

 Not credible at all.

-Keep on going – same as always?
+Create a Course or keep on going – same as always?

 So, we carried on beavering away.
 As lawyers we sold our knowledge on a time for money basis.
 We did an hours’ work for the client.
 They paid us the pre-agreed fee.
 Billable Hours became a phrase to both love and (mostly) loathe.
 Chained to a desk, fuelling ourselves on coffee it was all about working as many hours’ that we could fairly charge clients for (hence billable hours).
 On a good day, starting at 7am, you might be able to squeeze 10 billable hours before collapsing out of the office at 9pm.
 Those dratted 4 hours got lost in things like managing staff and running the business.
 I used to think that the winter in Cheshire consisted of absolutely no daylight at all because it was dark when I entered and exited the office.
 All year round.